Standalone

 #Distribution

-cargo truce package includes the standalone binary in the macOS .pkg and the Windows .exe installer alongside the plug-in formats — no extra flag, no separate build step.
-On Linux the standalone ships in the .tar.gz produced by cargo truce package; AppImage is still on the backlog.
+cargo truce package ships the standalone alongside the plug-in formats — no extra flag, no separate build step.

 #Limitations